XefDavid/XefDavid/README.md

 # 💫 Hi i´m David:
  I'm a recently graduated Full Stack developer from 4Geeks Academy, passionate about challenges and dedicated to continuous learning in the exhilarating world of programming.<br><br>With a solid 25-year career as a professional chef, I've honed skills such as discipline, organization, creativity, and unwavering passion.
 These attributes are crucial in my new journey as a developer, where I confront challenges daily with steadfast determination and perseverance.<br><br>I am eager to further my growth and knowledge in this dynamic field.
-I thrive on tackling new challenges and am prepared to collaborate on projects that foster professional development!
- It´s time to learning!!!
+I thrive on tackling new challenges and am prepared to collaborate on projects that foster professional development!<br><br> It´s time to learning!!!

 ## 🌐 Socials: